Information about Temporary Event Notices and who can submit one

 What happens next?

-Where there is an objection from the police or community safety team, conditions can be imposed on the temporary event notice which "have effect" in respect of the same premises or any part of the premises to which the temporary event notice relates.
+Where there is an objection from the police or Community Safety Team, conditions can be imposed on the Temporary Event Notice.
+These can be imposed on the whole premises or any part of the premises to which the Temporary Event Notice relates.

 There is a right of appeal to the Magistrates' Court for the police and the applicant.
 But time constraints may prevent this if the application was made at the last minute.

 Yes.
 This means you’ll be able to act as though your application is granted if you’ve not heard from us by the end of our target completion period of three working days.
 However, it’s rare that you won’t get a response within this time frame.

 The event period can last for a maximum of 168 hours (seven days).
 This is the time during which licensable activities may take place, but they do not have to take place during the whole of that seven day period.
 Some activities may take place at different times to others.

 No more than 499 people, including staff and performers may attend the event at any one time.
 If there are 500 people or more, you'll need to obtain a Premises Licence, even if it's for a one off event.